intro-to-data-science-24-workshop/03-Dates-and-times-with-lubridate-Bhattacharyya-Gazzaneo/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Sauradeep Bhattacharyya** prepared the practice material and co-worked with Renata on the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Renata Gazzaneo** prepared the presentation material and co-worked the recording.